The Sustaining Relationship Between A Man And His Work

 It might seem odd to call Mammon a relationship between a man and his work.
 After all, isn’t work something we do rather than a person with whom we relate?
 Maybe Mammon does not even belong on the Concentrica.

 Second, the power of man’s connection with his work is so great that categorizing it as anything other than a relationship leads to underestimating its tendency to swallow his other relationships.
-Unless a man Prepares for it, Mammon will move inexorably to the center of his Concentrica and cause him to commit relationship malpractice.
+Unless a man Prepares for it, Mammon will move inexorably to the center of his Concentrica and knock him out of Relational Rhythm.

 There are three reasons for this: